.

 Attending trade shows, reading journals, and gathering input from other laboratories are additional recommended steps while conducting market research.

-Understand that successful laboratory information system software implementations begin with the analysis and selection stages so don’t rush either process.
+Understand that successful laboratory information system software implementations begin with the analysis and selection stages, so don’t rush either process.
 Take the time to clearly outline the goals, the scope, and the expected outcomes.
-Also, discuss responsibilities, deliverables, and schedules with the LIS company you ultimately choose to partner with and establish early on your lab’s configuration and customization specifications.
+Also, discuss responsibilities, deliverables, and schedules with the LIS company you ultimately choose to partner with while establishing (early on) your lab’s configuration and customization specifications.

 LIS software demonstrations